davidvossel/kubevirt-folder-view/README.md

 # Key Concepts

+## FolderIndex

+The **FolderIndex** object contains all the parent and child relationships between ClusterFolders and NamespacedFolders.
+This centralized object can be thought of the database from which the folder tree is organized.
+When a change is made to any folder regarding the folder's relationship to owning objects, the FolderIndex is the entity that is modified to reflect this change.

 ## ClusterFolders

 A **ClusterFolder** works at the cluster scope may contain both Namespaces and other nested ClusterFolders.
 Permissions added to a ClusterFolder are applied to all the Namespaces contained within the ClusterFolder and its nested child ClusterFolders.

 ## NamespacedFolders

 A **NamespacedFolder** works at the namespace scope may contain VirtualMachines and other nested NamespacedFolders within that Namespace.
 Permissions added to a NamespacedFolder are applied to all the VirtualMachines contained within the NamespacedFolder and its nested child NamespacedFolders.

 # Example: Folder Hierarchy in Practice.
 Modeling Development and Operation Teams